vinod-morya/RecepieApp-MVP.sample/README.md

 # RecepieApp-MVP.sample

-This is a sample app build on MVP pattern.
+This is a sample Android app build on MVP pattern.
+This App is Just for learning purposes.